 Smocking is an age-old technique typically used in heirloom and historical garments.
 However, this traditional surface embellishment is making a comeback in unexpected ways in modern design.
-It was a featured technique on Lifetime Television’s Project Runway, and has resurfaced on ready-to-wear, and on designer runways.

 The following pattern variation on North American smocking, known as the lozenge, is sewn using a grid that alternates taut and slack stitches.
 Once you get the knack of this variation, you can try creating other designs on a grid and stitching your own version.
 By changing the scale, placement, or number of repeats, you can fabricate an interesting smocked look.

 North American smocking takes up fabric lengthwise and widthwise.
 Plan your design, and expand your pattern to accommodate the extra fabric needed.

 Choose your fabric

 Smocking works best on light- to medium-weight fabrics.
 The technique creates multiple folds and pleats, so don’t select a material that has a lot of bulk.
 Typically, smocking takes up about two to three times the fabric’s width and length.
 If your pleats are very deep, more fabric is needed.
 Always test your design on scrap fabric first to estimate how much yardage you need.